JackKelly/zarr_cloud_benchmarks/README.md

 ## Instrumenting Zarr readers

+I'm not just interested in "who is the fastest".
+I'm also interested in _how_ we can speed up each Zarr reader.
+So I'll also try to instrument `zarr-python` so we can see a timeline of chunks passing in parallel through the pipeline, which I hope will help us figure out how to speed up `zarr-python`.

 I'd also like to try instrumenting these Zarr readers to create precise timelines of when each chunk passes to the next step in the pipeline:

 1. Send GET request.